Draft Regional Agricultural Strategy

 Community Engagement

-Phase 1 and 2 of the Regional Agricultural Strategy have included multiple forms of engagement, including focus group sessions, interviews, a planning lab, an open house, and a staff-level Working Group.
-The Working Group includes representatives from member municipality governments, Westbank First Nation, the Cross-commodity Leadership Support Project, the Ministry of Agriculture and Food, Interior Health, the OK Sterile Insect Release program and the regional agri-food sector.
+Phase 1 and 2 of the Regional Agricultural Strategy to develop the Background Report included multiple forms of engagement, including focus group sessions, interviews, a planning lab an open house and a staff-level Working Group.
+The Working Group included representatives from member municipality governments, Westbank First Nation, the Cross-commodity Leadership Support Project, the Ministry of Agriculture and Food, Interior Health, the OK Sterile Insect Release program and the regional agri-food sector.
 Focus groups have been held with members of the agricultural community, development industry, and local and First Nation governments.
 The Working Group has met four times since October 2024 to review and provide feedback on the vision statement, goals, focus areas and draft recommended actions.

 Vision Statement